28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 25. Baker's Square

 Per Nation's Restaurant News, American Blue Ribbon Holdings, the parent company of Bakers Square as well as Village Inn, emerged from bankruptcy in 2020 (it filed pre-pandemic, go figure), but it has had to close a number of restaurants.
-As of May 2022, Bakers Square is down to just 11 stores across 5 Midwestern states, although it also peddles its pies at a handful of Famous Dave's locations.
+As of May 2022, Bakers Square is down to just nine stores across five Midwestern states, although it also peddles its pies at a handful of Famous Dave's locations.
 If you come across one of the last remaining stand-alone Bakers Squares, make sure to go on a Wednesday, as you can get a free slice of pie with your meal.
-Speaking of breakfast, the restaurant does serve it all day, though there's nothing to get too excited about.
-The build-your-own breakfast is probably your best option — you can get the usual bacon/eggs/hash browns type of thing, go healthy with yogurt, sliced tomatoes, and cottage cheese, or even try something a little out of the ordinary by opting for a breakfast burger (sans bun).

 24. Marie Callender's

 Marie Callender's is another chain that's known for its pies.
-The thing about these pies, though, is that they are super-easy to come by — no need to go to the restaurant if you want a breakfast (or lunch, or dinner) slice of pie since Marie's pies are prominently featured in just about every supermarket freezer case.
-Sure, fresh-baked pies may taste better, but the grocery store freezer case ones last way longer and they're also a whole lot cheaper.
+The thing about these pies, though, is that they are super-easy to come by — no need to go to the restaurant if you want a breakfast (or lunch or dinner) slice of pie since Marie's pies are prominently featured in just about every supermarket freezer case.
+Sure, fresh-baked pies may taste better, but the grocery store freezer case ones last way longer, and they're also a whole lot cheaper.

 If you still feel you must visit Marie Callender's to try its pie in its native habitat, you'll need to be out west since the only remaining locations are in California, Utah, and Nevada.
 If you'd like some additional breakfast to go with that pie, the menu is pretty standard stuff with run-of-the-mill pancakes and ho-hum egg dishes.
-The banana cream pancakes, though, do make for an interesting (if sickly sweet) spin on a classic pie filling, while the Big Country Smasher Skillet's tater tots add a bit of texture to this otherwise unremarkable bacon, egg, and cheese mashup.
+The banana cream pancakes, though, do make for an interesting (if sickly sweet) spin on a classic pie filling while the Big Country Smasher Skillet's tater tots add a bit of texture to this otherwise unremarkable bacon, egg, and cheese mashup.

 23. Coco's Bakery Restaurant